ejpsoil/soildata-assimilation-guidance/docs/tools/pygeometa.md

 Try to mount also a customised [configuration file](https://github.com/geopython/pycsw/blob/master/docker/pycsw.cfg) into the container, so you can optimise the configuration of the catalogue.
 Also have a look at the [INSPIRE extension](https://docs.pycsw.org/en/latest/profiles.html#inspire-extension) for pycsw.

+## Evaluate Metadata and Discovery Service

+You can evaluate individual iso19139 records in the [INSPIRE reference validator](https://inspire.ec.europa.eu/validator/home/index.html).
+Also you can evaluate the discovery service.
+If a service is running on localhost, use the [tunnel approach](../utils/localtunnel.md) to evaluate it.

 ## Access the service from QGIS

 QGIS contains a default plugin called [MetaSearch](https://docs.qgis.org/3.22/en/docs/user_manual/plugins/core_plugins/plugins_metasearch.html) which enables catalogue searches from within QGIS.
 You can find the plugin in the `web` menu or on the toolbar as a set of binoculars.
 Open the plugin.
 First you need to set up a new service connection.
 On the services tab, click new, choose a name and add the url http://localhost:8080/csw.
 Click the `serviceinfo` button to view the metadata of the service.
 Now return to the `Search` tab and perform a search.
 Notice that if you select a search result, it highlights on the map and may trigger the `Add data` button in the footer (this depends on if QGIS recognises the protocol mentioned in the metadata).

 ## Read more

+- [github](https://github.com/geopython) the geopython community welcomes your questions and contributions.
 - [pygeometa](https://geopython.github.io/pygeometa)
 - [pycsw](https://pycsw.org)
-- [pyGeoDataCrawler](https://github.com/pvgenuchten/pyGeoDataCrawler) A set of scripts to manage mcf's.
-It supports importing MCF from a CSV, MCF inheritence, generate mcf from a data file, etc
+- [pyGeoDataCrawler](https://github.com/pvgenuchten/pyGeoDataCrawler) is a set of scripts to manage MCF's.
+It supports importing MCF from a CSV, MCF inheritence, generate MCF from a data file, etc.
-- [Model Driven Metadata Editor](https://github.com/osgeo/mdme) A web based GUI for populating MCF's
+- [Model Driven Metadata Editor](https://github.com/osgeo/mdme) A web based GUI for populating MCF's.